U-FaceBP: Uncertainty-aware Bayesian Ensemble Deep Learning for Face Video-based Blood Pressure Estimation: Experiments

 \subsection{Dataset}

 We collected a large dataset containing face videos, BP measurements, and PPG signals.
 All procedures in this study were approved by the NEC Ethical Review Committee for the Life Sciences (approval number: LS2024-006).
 Informed consent was obtained from all subjects who participated in this study.
 The dataset includes 1094 subjects (White, Asian, and Black, ages 18–91, 626 males, 468 females; see Appendix~B for details), comparable in scale to previous large datasets~\cite{luo2019smartphone,wu2022facial}.
 Each subject's face video was recorded using a Logitech C920n webcam at 30fps for one minute while seated.
 Simultaneously, BP was measured using an A\&D UA-1200BLE electronic sphygmomanometer, and PPG signals were acquired from a Plux blood volume pulse sensor attached to the fingertip.
 Each subject participated in two to five recording sessions, with some contributing data over multiple days.
-The dataset comprises 2812 recording sets and covers a wide BP range (see Fig.~\ref{fig:dist}). \\ \\ {\bf MSPM Dataset~\cite{niu2023full,speth2024mspm}:} This publicly available dataset includes face videos, BP measurements, and PPG signals collected from 103 subjects (White, Asian, and Black, ages 18–58, 39.8\% male, 58.3\% female).
+The dataset comprises 2812 recording sets and covers a wide BP range (see Fig.~\ref{fig:dist}).
+For some recordings (1699 out of 2812), face videos were captured not only using the Logitech C920n webcam but also using the Google Pixel~7 and Apple iPhone 14.
+The main text reports the experimental results using the webcam, while Appendix~C reports the differences in estimation performance among the three cameras. \\ \\ {\bf MSPM Dataset~\cite{niu2023full,speth2024mspm}:} This publicly available dataset includes face videos, BP measurements, and PPG signals collected from 103 subjects (White, Asian, and Black, ages 18–58, 39.8\% male, 58.3\% female).
 We used frontal videos taken with a DFK 33UX290 RGB camera for about 50 seconds during two resting BP sessions.
 The total number of videos is 205 sets, with an SBP range of 96–156 mmHg and a DBP range of 52–106 mmHg.

+The statistics for the FaceBP and MSPM datasets are shown in TABLE~\ref{table:stats}.
+The ranges of SBP and DBP in FaceBP dataset are broad, indicating that these ranges are comparable to or broader than those in previous large-scale datasets~\cite{luo2019smartphone,wu2022facial}.
+Luo et al.~\cite{luo2019smartphone} included 1328 subjects, but only those with SBP between 100 and 129 mmHg.
+Wu et al.~\cite{wu2022facial} included 1143 subjects across three datasets, with SBP between 78 and 224 mmHg and DBP between 42 and 129 mmHg.